abijith-2002/bugflow-backend/APIBackend/AUTH_USAGE_JWT.md

 This backend enforces Bearer JWT authentication on protected endpoints using PyJWT.

 Environment variables (set in APIBackend/.env):
-- JWT_SECRET: Secret key used to verify tokens
+- JWT_SECRET_KEY: Secret key used to verify tokens
 - JWT_ALGORITHM: Algorithm used to sign/verify tokens (e.g., HS256)

 How it works: